blane07/resume/resume.md

 | Data Science Immersive | General Assembly NYC | 2018
 | M.S.
 Aerospace Engineering | University of Illinois Champaign-Urbana | 2012
 | B.S.
 Aerospace Engineering | Illinois Institute of Technology	| 2011

-_Resume written in markdown and then converted to pdf using pandoc_